 It is a violation of the ED Agreement to file an Early Decision application at two separate institutions simultaneously.

-The ED Agreement must be signed by the applicant, a parent, and a college advisor.
 Responsibility for understanding and complying with the rules of Early Decision rests with the candidate.
 Should an ED candidate violate the provisions of the program, the College may withdraw its offer of admission and financial aid.

 Students admitted to Bowdoin through Early Decision are expected to enroll, assuming that the financial aid package is appropriate.